kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/3-system-calls.md

 ## Exit() System Call

+Concepts

-- A process calls exit() to terminate
+- A process calls exit() to terminate when a process finishes execution
-  - The OS never runs the process again
+  - The OS switches the process out and never runs it again
   - In C, exit() is called automatically at the end of main()
 - An exiting process cannot free its own memory
-- A terminated process becomes a "zombie"
+- A terminated process becomes a zombie

 ## Wait() System Call

+Concepts

-- A parent calls wait() to "reap" (clean up) a zombie child
+- A parent calls wait() to reap (clean up) a zombie child
 - wait() cleans up one terminated child's resources
 - If the child is running, wait() blocks the parent until the child exits
 - If the child is a zombie, wait() reaps it and returns immediately